WebexCommunity/WebexPythonSDK/README.rst

   don't have to think about things like API endpoint URLs, HTTP headers and JSON formats

-+ Represents all Cisco Spark API interactions using native Python tools
++ Represents all Webex Teams API interactions using native Python tools

-  + Authentication and Connection to the Cisco Spark Cloud ==> **CiscoSparkAPI** 'Connection Object'
+  + Authentication and Connection to the Webex Teams Cloud ==> **CiscoSparkAPI** 'Connection Object'

   + API Calls ==> Hierarchically organized method calls underneath a